 All Lasers are not Created Equal

 Lasers are not all alike.
 The Erbium laser is useful in eradicating mild to moderate wrinkles caused by sun damage, as compared to wrinkles that are a result of facial expressions.
-Acne scars and scars caused by surgery or trauma, age or liver spots, and both epidermal (surface) and dermal (subsurface) lesions may be treated.
+Acne scars, scars caused by surgery or trauma, age or liver spots, and both epidermal (surface) and dermal (subsurface) lesions may be treated.
 This type of laser works wonders on darker skin types because it is less likely to cause hypopigmentation or lightening of the skin.
 Facial skin is the most suitable area of the body for treatment because of the abundance of dermal glands.
 These glands, such as the sweat and oil glands, provide the new cells that will migrate to the surface of the skin.
-Erbium lasers have been used on other areas of the body such as the neck, chest, arms and hands, but with fewer dermal glands these areas are more likely to scar.
-The erbium laser skin rejuvenation treatment is performed on an outpatient basis by Dr. Naderi, whose offices in Chevy Chase, Maryland and Reston, Virginia are convenient to all Northern Virginia and greater Washington, D.C. areas.
-Dr. Naderi uses a local anesthetic and perhaps a mild sedative so that patients remain awake but do not feel a thing.
+Erbium lasers have been used on other areas of the body such as the neck, chest, arms, and hands, but with fewer dermal glands these areas are more likely to scar.
+The erbium laser skin rejuvenation treatment is performed on an outpatient basis by our doctors, whose offices in Chevy Chase, Maryland and Reston, Virginia are convenient to all Northern Virginia and greater Washington, D.C. areas.
+Our providers use a local anesthetic and perhaps a mild sedative so that patients remain awake but do not feel a thing.

-A partial laser abrasion, treating specific areas such as wrinkles around the eyes, mouth or forehead, may last 30-45 minutes.
+A partial laser abrasion, treating specific areas such as wrinkles around the eyes, mouth, or forehead, may last 30-45 minutes.
 The full face treatment takes an hour and a half to two hours.
 After treatment, the skin is kept moist with a topical emollient.
-Staying home from work for a week is suggested, but by day four or day five, the skin is looking almost normal with some redness as though sunburned.
+Staying home from work for a week is suggested, but by day four or day five, the skin will look almost normal with some redness similar to the appearance of a sunburn.

 Is Erbium Laser Skin Resurfacing Right for You?

 Find out if Erbium laser treatments are what you need to look the way you desire.
-Call the friendly staff at Dr. Naderi’s Cosmetic Surgery and Skin Care Offices in Chevy Chase, Maryland, (301) 222-2020 or Reston, Virginia, (703) 481-0002 to schedule a consultation.
+Call the friendly staff at The Naderi Center in Chevy Chase, Maryland, 301-222-2020 or Reston, Virginia, 703-481-0002 to schedule a consultation.